lkoepsel/hello/README.md

 **Formerly know as rasp-mDNS**, *yeah, its clear why I changed the name.*

 Recently, the Raspberry Pi Foundation released [Raspberry Pi Connect](https://www.raspberrypi.com/documentation/services/connect.html), which "*provides secure access to your Raspberry Pi from anywhere in the world.*" That's great, except for a couple of issues:
 * You need to register.
-I understand why, however, its a step which is a pain to solve simple problem.
+I understand why, however, its a burdensome step to solve such a simple problem.
 * Its a *world-wide* solution.
-I was looking for a *local* solution.
+I was looking for a *local* solution, one which doesn't **require** connecting to the internet.
 * And the deal-killer, it requires the full desktop install.
 If I need to connect to my Raspberry Pi, more often than not, its in a headless configuration.
 Headless and desktop are somewhat *antithetical*.

 ## Description
-This is a solution for identifying freshly programmed, headless *Raspberry Pi (RPI)*'s on a large network.
-In large networks (*ex: community college*), the wireless network might have two issues:

-1. As network is quite large, it can be difficult to readily identify a *RPi* which has recently joined the network, therefore making it almost impossible to connect to the *RPi*.
+This is a solution for identifying newly programmed, headless *Raspberry Pi (RPi)*'s on a large network.
+In large networks (*ex: community college*), the wireless network has a significant issue.
+As network is quite large, it can be difficult to readily identify a *RPi* which has recently joined the network, therefore making it almost impossible to connect to the *RPi*.
-2. The wireless network might also use a blank password, which previously wasn't easily handled by the *Raspberry Pi Imager* software.

-For #2, this solution uses version *1.8.3* or later of the *RPi Imager* application to create an image which allows for a blank password to the wireless network.
-It also assigns a unique host name to make it easily identifiable, once it connects to the network.

 ## Easy Solutions
-There are two, dead-simple, solutions which work well in small networks:
+There are two, dead-simple, solutions which work well in **small networks**:

-1. Attempt to connect on startup using the *multicast DNS* service.
+1. Use the *multicast DNS* service to attempt to connect.
 This uses the existing solution of [*avahi aka zeroconfig or Bonjour*](https://www.raspberrypi.com/documentation/computers/remote-access.html#resolving-raspberrypi-local-with-mdns) to connect with the *RPi*.
-It can work quite well and is the best solution, however, it doesn't always work.
-And when it doesn't work, there needs to be a remediation step.
+It works quite well and is the best solution.

 Using the username and hostname you used in programming the SD card with the *Pi Imager* application, try:
 ```bash
 ssh username@hostname.local
 ```
-2. In large networks this might take a while or not work at all.
-To mitigate this issue, try this command: (*replace hostname with the name you provided when programming the SD card*).
+In large networks this might take a while or not work at all.
+Worse yet, it doesn't always work.
+And when it doesn't work, there needs to be a remediation step.

+2. To mitigate this issue, try this command: (*replace hostname with the name you provided when programming the SD card*).
 This command may work faster than attempting to login immediately.
 ```bash
 dns-sd -G v4 hostname.local
 ```